Government & Industry – A Global Partnership for Aviation Safety: We Fly Together

 Oversight obligations, however, are not limited to the FAA or other CAAs.
 In addition to regular inspection visits and audits by government regulators, entities receive frequent audits by their airline customers, third party quality organizations and the repair stations’ own quality assurance teams.
 Collectively, industry and government work together to provide consistent oversight to ensure continued quality and safety.

-Oversight is also international.
+International oversight demands cooperation.
 Bilateral Air Safety Agreements (BASAs) are government-to-government arrangements that regulate the operation of international air services between two countries.
 BASAs allow for cooperation in a range of areas including design, production, flight operations, environmental certification, and maintenance.
-(Click here to read more about how BASAs reduce costs for the aviation maintenance industry.)
+(Click here to read more about how BASAs reduce costs for the aviation maintenance industry.
+Click here to see the agreements currently in force between the United States and other governments.)

 The global body for aviation policy is the International Civil Aviation Organization (ICAO), a United Nations specialized agency created in 1944.
 ICAO works with 191 different countries as well as global aviation organizations to develop standards to guide development of national regulatory structures.
 It also releases reports, performs analysis and facilitates interaction between aviation stakeholders world-wide

 The Aeronautical Repair Station Association (ARSA) has web-based issue pages dedicated to key regulatory topics.
-To explore the material, visit arsa.org/regulatory/issue-pages.
+To explore the material and see all of the ways ARSA Works, visit arsa.org.